Aref-Akminasi/aws-developer-associate/ECS.md

 #### Steps explained

-1. Authenticate Docker to ECR (this actually involves two steps in one command: Retrieve a temporary password, Authenticate Docker with ECR)
+1. Authenticate Docker to ECR (this actually involves two steps in one command: Retrieve a temporary password)
 2. Pull Docker image from ECR